opensafely/documentation/docs/pipelines.md

 You can view the progress of these actions by click the `Logs` button from the workspace, or going to `https://jobs.opensafely.org/<WORKSPACE_NAME>/logs`.

 <details>
 <summary>Click here for information on the exact steps that occur when each job is run on the server</summary>

+This:

 1. A new, empty temporary directory for the job is created
 2. Copy in all files on the selected branch
 3. The job is run
 4. All the files matching the specified output patterns are copied into the local repo
 5. The log files for the job are saved into the `metadata/` directory
 6. The temporary directory is deleted
 </details>